anubiann00b/CommitCount/README.md

 python commitcount.py username password
 ```

-You can also supply your username and password through the CREDS file, formatted as `username:password`.
+You can also supply your username and password through the CREDS file, with each on a seperate line.
 For example:

 ```
-anubiann00b:hunter2
+anubiann00b
+hunter2
 ```

 And then call it without any parameters: